 The sixth annual event honored twins Clara and Wilson McGarvey.
 Clara and Wilson were born at 26 weeks weighing 1.5 pounds and 1 pound, 15 ounces, respectively.
 After their birth, they spent a cumulative total of 178 days in the NICU at Norton Children’s Hospital, where they received the expert care they needed to grow stronger and healthier.
 Today, Clara and Wilson are active and healthy second-graders.
 Wilson loves music and playing soccer, and Clara loves fairies and ballet.
 Clara and Wilson’s parents, Morgan and Chris McGarvey, are grateful for the care their twins received at Norton Children’s Hospital.

 Tanner Demling: 2016

 The seventh annual Bourbon & Bowties event honored Tanner Demling, who was born with a rare congenital heart defect.
 After undergoing surgery at Norton Children’s Hospital as an infant, Tanner’s heart showed no signs of stress until he went into sudden cardiac arrest during a lacrosse practice in 2014.
 His coach and a nurse from Norton Children’s Medical Center performed lifesaving CPR.
 Tanner has made a remarkable recovery and now has a defibrillator implanted in his chest.
-He currently is a college student and serves as an assistant coach for Kammerer Middle School’s lacrosse team.
+He currently is a college student, runs his own blog and serves as an assistant coach for Kammerer Middle School’s lacrosse team.